DAI-Lab/PyGridSim/README.md

 # PyGridSim

-PyGridSim is a package with the goal of simulating OpenDSS circuits on Python.
+PyGridSim is a package that allows user to simulating OpenDSS circuits with Python.
 PyGridSim uses a functional interface to allow users to efficiently generate circuits of various scopes.

 - Documentation: https://amzhao.github.io/PyGridSim
 - Homepage: https://github.com/amzhao/PyGridSim